What Are the World’s Most Exclusive Luxury Credit Cards? Here Are 8

 While the cards in the previous section aren’t only for the likes of Lady Gaga, they still have stringent application requirements.

 To qualify, you’ll need excellent credit scores and a strong income.
 So, before applying, check your credit scores and credit reports to make sure you’re a good candidate.
-You can also see if you’re pre-approved for any credit cards (you may find a luxury card waiting for you to apply!).
+You can also see if you’re pre-approved for any credit card offers (you may find a luxury card waiting for you to apply!).
 If your scores aren’t yet up to par, build your credit with other credit cards first.

 Since these luxury cards also come with high annual fees, run the numbers to ensure you’ll get enough value out of your chosen card.